-EDRC Announces its 6th Annual Every Body’s Beautiful Essay Contest
+EDRC Announces Winners of 2015 Every Body’s Beautiful Contest

 Marika Sykora (JLSJ President), Jennifer Forschler (VRL Co-Chair), Debra Schlesinger (EDRC), Lauren Ardigo (VRL Co-Chair), Laura Garcia Cannon (NBC)

 Front row: Denise Johnson, EDRC Board member and Kaiser Permanente Continuum Administrator and Event sponsor; Maram Othman, Grade 7, California Virtual Academies; Tina Nguyen, Grade 11, Milpitas High School; Kristen Lohse, EDRC Program Manager